Victoria at a glance

 Victoria consistently ranks among the world’s best universities across a range of subjects.

 Our Law Faculty is in the top 50 in the world according to QS, which ranks Victoria in the top 4 percent of the world’s universities.
 We also rank comfortably within the top 100 universities in the world in Education, Arts and the Humanities, and in the top 150 universities in the world in Earth Sciences.
 In addition, Victoria Business School is among a small group of institutions with the ‘triple crown’ of international commerce accreditations.

 We have about 3,000 international students from more than 100 countries.

-About half of our academic staff were born outside New Zealand.
+- About half our academic staff were born outside New Zealand.